AchrafMamounia97/alx-fe-reactjs/tailwind-react-integration/tailwind-react-integration/Readme.md

 ## Expanding the ESLint configuration

 If you are developing a production application, we recommend using TypeScript with type-aware lint rules enabled.
 Check out the [TS template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) for information on how to integrate TypeScript and [`typescript-eslint`](https://typescript-eslint.io) in your project.

-## My React Project with Tailwind CSS

-## Steps
-1. Installed Tailwind CSS, PostCSS, and Autoprefixer.
-2. Created Tailwind and PostCSS configuration files.
-3. Added Tailwind directives to the main CSS file.
-4. Verified Tailwind classes are working in the app.